Click the index button below to see all my posts from Indonesia.

 Table of Contents

 - Explore Jimbaran’s streets and beach on foot, being careful to tiptoe around the ever-present canang sari.
-If you time your beach stroll right, you’ll get to see the fishermen patiently at work.
+If you time your beach stroll right, you’ll get to see the fishermen patiently at work, too.

 - Mingle with the wecloming locals and see where your interactions take you.
 Our highlights?
 Visiting an elementary school English class, attending a Balinese baby’s blessing ceremony, and going backstage at a children’s dance practice.

-- Watch an experienced local as she makes flower-filled canang sari spiritual offerings.
+- Shadow with an experienced local as she makes flower-filled canang sari spiritual offerings.
+Also, be on the lookout for processions, when locals balance baskets of spiritual offerings upon their heads.

 - Explore Ubud’s traditional art market, where you’ll find everything from batik and silk scarves, to hand-painted masks and puppets.